 Proposed Regulations on Use of Expanded Polystyrene

-The Avon Town Council will soon consider an ordinance that, if enacted, would prohibit food vendors from using disposable food service ware made out of expanded polystyrene (i.e. Styrofoam) when providing prepared food to their patrons.
-Similar legislation was proposed, reviewed and ultimately tabled by the Town Council in 2017.
+On November 19th, the Avon Town Council passed First Reading of an ordinance that, if approved on Second Reading on January 28th, would prohibit food vendors from using disposable food service ware made out of expanded polystyrene (i.e. Styrofoam) when providing prepared food to their patrons.
+The Public Hearing and Second Reading of this ordinance is scheduled for the January 28th Town Council meeting.

 This latest initiative stems from the Town Council’s adoption of the Climate Action Plan for the Eagle County Community, which reflects a strong commitment to reduce the community’s greenhouse gas emissions and even speaks to the reduction of expanded polystyrene.
 Expanded polystyrene, also known as EPS or polystyrene foam, is a common pollutant and a threat to natural ecosystems that fragments into smaller, non-biodegradable pieces that are difficult to clean up and can harm marine life and other wildlife.
 The purpose of the proposed ordinance is to reduce the amount of polystyrene foam food service ware litter in the environment and to achieve the Town’s environmental objectives.
 It is important to the Town Council that you are aware of the proposal and have the opportunity to become informed of the proposed changes and participate in the discussion.
 The following information is intended to meet those objectives.

-The Town Council has discussed the possibility that the proposed ordinance to be structured in a way that, if approved, would only go into effect if Colorado Revised Statute 25-17-104 is repealed by the Colorado General Assembly during the 2020 legislative session.
-Section 25-17-104, C.R.S. prohibits local governments from requiring or prohibiting “the use or sale of specific types of plastic materials or products” or restricting or mandating “containers, packaging, or labeling for any consumer products.”
+As currently proposed, the ordinance would only go into effect if Colorado Revised Statute 25-17-104 is repealed by the Colorado General Assembly during the 2020 legislative session.
+This state statute prohibits local governments from requiring or prohibiting “the use or sale of specific types of plastic materials or products” or restricting or mandating “containers, packaging, or labeling for any consumer products.”
+Staff was directed to notify our state legislators, the Colorado Municipal League, the Colorado Association of Ski Towns, and other partners about coordinating action to repeal the statute.
+The Town Council voted unanimously to prohibit the use of expanded polystyrene and other single-use plastic products on Town property effective immediately.
+This prohibition extends to all special events held on town property.

 The proposed ordinance would prohibit food vendors within the Town of Avon from using EPS disposable food service ware when providing “prepared food.”
 The most salient points of the ordinance worth highlighting are as follows: